reefactor/brainfood_reference/README.md

 > When once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been and there you will always long to return
 > -- Leonardo da Vinci

+> If there is no further growth, then sunset is near
+> -- Seneca

 The drive for [Self-actualization](https://en.wikipedia.org/wiki/Self-actualization) depends on [basic bodily and ego needs - physiological, safety, belonging and social esteem](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) needs been fulfilled